axway-streams/axway-amplify-streams-js/README.md

 # streamdata-js
 <a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK package containing SDK, documentation and sample applications.

-The SDK enables to use the streamdata.io proxy to get data pushed from various sources and to use them in your application.
+The SDK allows the use of the streamdata.io proxy to get data pushed from various sources and to use them in your application.

 In this directory, you will find:
 - a minified version of the SDK (streamdataio.min.js)